American Standard Faucets Review & Rating Updated: June 3, 2025

 So, while industry terms of art like "aggressive air and water conditions" are not entirely banned, if used they must be defined such that an average consumer will understand what they mean.
 If they are not explained, then they are ignored in interpreting the warranty as if they were never mentioned.

-The company's U.S.-based customer and warranty service is also very good.
+The company's U.S.-based customer and warranty service is good but not exceptional.
 American Standard may not know where its faucets are made but it does know where to find the parts for each faucet.

-The only problems we found were excessive wait times of 5 minutes or longer, and some issues that we thought were rather simple had to be referred up the chain of command for a resolution.
+The problems we found were issues that we thought were rather simple had to be referred up the chain of command for a resolution, time consuming and, in our opinion, evidence of a lack of training.

-Still, the company did well overall.
-We score its customer service at 4.3 out of 5.
-Any score above 4.0 is considered satisfactory.
-The Better Business Bureau rates the company A+ or a scale of A+ to F for its handling of consumer issues.
+We scored its customer service on our standard test at 3.7 out of 5.
+Any score below 4.0 is considered unsatisfactory.
+The Better Business Bureau rates the company C or a scale of A+ to F for 16 complaints against the company that were not reolved and 4 complaints to which the company did not respond at all.

 The information provided about each faucet is about as complete as we have seen.
 It includes links to available finishes that (usually but not always ) display the faucet in the selected finish.
 For faucets with variable flow rates, the rates are clearly displayed.